Letter park is a powerful activity for letter recognition.

 Seeing which letters my preschooler recognized was super simple.

-I sat on the other side of the table with my tea and simply called out letters.
+I sat on the other side of the table with my tea and called out letters.

 Are you ready?
-Let’s drive your car to parking spot Nn!
+Let’s drive your car to the parking spot Nn!

 Hmm, I wonder if your car will make it to parking spot Ff.
 Does he have enough gas to get there?